Tag Archives: friendship

 “… Make Way for Other Toys”

 When our children were small, Puff was often their bedtime song of choice.
-They never knew, as we laughed, danced, and sang together, about the strong connection their Dad felt with this song, which is a metaphor for the end of childhood.
+They never knew, as we laughed, danced, and sang together, about the strong connection their Dad feels with this song, which is a metaphor for the end of childhood.

 “Together they would travel on a boat with billowed sails…”